melin0236/AiBxDarun-Image-Classification-Real-human-face-or-A.i-generated/README.md

-# AiBxDarun-Image-Classification-Real-human-face-or-A.i-generated
+# AiBxDarun Image Classification Real human face or A.i-generated
 A classification model for predicting if the image is a real human face or Ai-generated human face.

 # Feature of This Model
-This model can predict between real and fake (Ai-generated) human face images with performance more than 95% accuracy.
+This model can predict between real and fake (Ai-generated) human face images with performance more than 99% accuracy.

 # Dataset used to train this model
 The dataset are from 'ArtiFact: Real and Fake Image Dataset'.